darshth/Auto_NLP_Tools/README.md

 - A unanimous answer was 'CODING SKILLS'.

 I do believe that coding gives you certain edge over people who don't code.
-But, The most important skill required in any of the above 3 fields is- Understanding the Business Problem.
+But, the most important skill required in any of the above 3 fields is- Understanding the Business Problem.

 I have seen a lot of professionals that start coding in a single breath, whenever they are asked to solve a problem.
 - 30 Hidden Layer!